Southern Ohio Copperheads: 2022: The Return Of Baseball To Athens

-The Southern Ohio Copperheads partnered up with Turn It Gold (TIG), a non-profit organization that raises awareness with families impacted by childhood cancers, which included the help of local business Precision Imprints, which made custom gold uniforms for the Copperheads players and staff, along with Passion Works Studio who help decorate the stadium.
-The players, coaches, staffers, and the community recognized that tonight's game was much more than a baseball game and not only for childhood cancer but to shine a light on cancer and other causes in general.
-The Copperheads won the game 14-3 over Grand Lake Mariners when Kyle Ratliff hit a walk-off game-ending grand slam to end the very special night.
+The Southern Ohio Copperheads partnered with Turn It Gold (TIG), a non-profit organization that raises awareness with families impacted by childhood cancers.
+This included the help of local business Precision Imprints, which made custom gold uniforms for the Copperheads players and staff, along with Passion Works Studio who help decorate the stadium.
+The Copperheads won the game 14-3 over Grand Lake Mariners when Kyle Ratliff hit a walk-off game-ending grand slam.

 Off the field, the Copperheads staff of Ohio University students had the challenge of reuniting a community of a team that had been the lifeline of town in the summer times which was gone the previous two summers without a local baseball team to cheer for.
-With many unknowns, the Copperheads staff put together a marketing plan to reunite the community with their favorite local team.
-The plan and community support were alive still, after not playing the previous two years.
-The Copperheads lead the league in attendance this season which was surprising to some.
-The staff also held many community events such as tabling at local events such as little league games and local farmers markets, along with reading days, baseball camps, and pool days with thought the season.
+The Copperheads staff put together a marketing plan to reunite the community with their local team.
+The Copperheads led the league in attendance for the season.
+The staff also held community events such as tabling at local events such as little league games and local farmers markets, along with reading days, baseball camps, and pool days.

 The 2022 team and staff were recognized by the Athens Area Chamber of Commerce as the 2022 winners of the Community Support Award, which was created in 2014 to honor a business or individual who exemplifies community by going above and beyond to support the Athens Area for a variety of causes in the area.

 2023: Shiver Era

-On September 28, 2022, the Copperheads announced that Jonathon Shiver, a 27-year-old native of Jacksonville, Florida will be at the helm of snake baseball for next summer.
-Shiver is currently the Hitting Coach / Transfer Recruiter for Olivet Nazarene University, a private institution in Illinois that competes in NAIA.
+On September 28, 2022, the Copperheads announced that Jonathon Shiver, a 27-year-old native of Jacksonville, Florida would be at the helm of snake baseball for the next summer.
+Shiver was at the time the Hitting Coach / Transfer Recruiter for Olivet Nazarene University, a private institution in Illinois that competes in NAIA.

 Shiver himself was a collegiate baseball player, having played at Lander University for one year, and Trinity Baptist for four years.

-This upcoming summer will be Shiver’s first opportunity to coach a summer league collegiate organization, and he could not be more excited to take on the role.
-Shiver states, “I think summer ball is a great time for players to relax, have fun and really work on their game.
+Shiver stated, “I think summer ball is a great time for players to relax, have fun and really work on their game.
 It is the perfect environment to just enjoy baseball and be a college athlete.
 I want to help kids who need to develop but also make it to where the kids show up every day knowing they’re going to enjoy the day.”